MaxBHartman/maxbhartman.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Max Hartman, an MS student at the [UIUC ECE](https://ece.illinois.edu/) department, where I am fortunate to be advised by [Prof. Minh N. Do](https://minhdo.ece.illinois.edu/).
 Previously, I completed my BS at UIUC in Computer Engineering, advised by [Prof. Lav R. Varshney](https://www.varshney.csl.illinois.edu/).
+In Summer 2026, I will be a software engineer intern at Meta.
+Previously, I was a software development engineer intern at Amazon (Summer 2025).

 My research is centered around how information is stored and processed in large models (currently focused on VLMs).
 I am particularly interested in what in how information across modalities is used.
 I enjoy theoretically explaining why certain mechanisms occur in models and using such insights to improve model performance, reasoning, and efficiency with archtectural and inference-time modifications.